Recommended Self-Publishing Tools for Your Author Business

 Ebook/book publishing platform

-If you’re like me who want to target as many readers as possible, then it’s inevitable to use these websites to distribute your books to as many places as possible.
+If you want to target as many readers as possible, then it’s inevitable to use these websites to distribute your books to as many places as possible.

-I use Smashwords to distribute my books to retailers such as Apple Books, Nook, Apple Book and Scribd.
+I didn’t use Draft2Digital back then since I use Smashwords to distribute my books to retailers such as Barnes and Noble, Kobo, and Apple Books.

 Kindle Direct Publishing (KDP)

 I use KDP not just for publishing my ebooks on Amazon.
-I also use KDP to publish and distribute my books in print too.
+But I also use KDP to publish and distribute my books in print.

 You can use other ebook aggregators such as PublishDrive to distribute your book on Amazon.

-But I prefer to go direct simply because I want more control of my books’ metadata.
+But I prefer to go direct with Amazon simply because I want more control of my books’ metadata.

 PublishDrive